 There is no space for details here, but clearly this subjectification of meaning, is a process that has deepened and accelerated vastly over the last few hundred years so far as Western civilization goes.

 Much, much more could be said, of course, about all of these developments, but the main point is that to see what Plato meant by the Forms, we have to let go of the modern distinction between subjective meaning and objective truth I have outlined.
 The Forms are neither subjective nor objective.
 They are simply, for Plato, the underlying truth of any possible coherent, rational view of the world.
-For him, to separate out the mathematical forms and the virtue forms, and say that the former exists whereas the other is highly debatable, would be simply to give up the philosophical quest and say that proper knowledge is not possible.
+For him, to separate out the mathematical forms and the virtue forms, and say that the former exist whereas the others are highly debatable, would be simply to give up the philosophical quest and say that proper knowledge is not possible.

 Some modern cognitive scientists have come to a similar position and acknowledged a debt to Plato, particularly the Canadian thinker and cognitive scientist (he is also a mindfulness teacher) John Vervake.
 Much of Vervaeke’s teaching is based around the idea of there being four different dimensions or modes of cognition: propositional, procedural, perspectival, participatory.
 The last of these makes clear that to fully know something you must participate in it.
 The splitting of subject and object employed in propositional knowledge is useful but limiting.